 Interpretation of Biblical Literature (BSA 1002) 3 credits

 Introduction to the principles of biblical interpretation in order to better understand the Bible.
 Emphasis placed on the application of these principles.

-Advanced Hermeneutics (BSA 3019) 3 credits
+Advanced Interpretation of Biblical Literature (BSA 3019) 3 credits

 Study of various interpretive issues including the canon, translation issues, text criticism, and contemporary methods of interpretation.